vishalsinha21/ckad-exam-guide/README.md

 #### Bookmarks
-[Here](ckad_bookmarks.html) Here are the bookmarks for all the tasks and configurations for quick navigation.
-Use this for your practice to get better familiarity.
+[Here](ckad_bookmarks.html) are the bookmarks for all the tasks and configurations for quick navigation.
+Import them and use this for your practice to get better familiarity.